 Bear in mind that the price you pay for any Ring product, like many others, is not limited to the initial hardware outlay.
 If you want to store your footage in the cloud, there's a fee.
 If you want a proper chime (and don't have an existing doorbell to wire it in to) you'll need to buy one – though the All-new Ring Chime is only around £30/$30.
 Even given all this, the All-new Ring Video Doorbell (2nd gen) is a superb option, even if it is difficult to recite its name ten times fast.

-Rolling towards the higher end of the Ring lineup, you get a camera almost visually identical to the base level unit, save for the easily removable face plate.
+Ring's more advanced model is visually nearly identical to the cheaper model, save for the easily removable face plate.
 That's there so that you can pull out the rechargeable battery and quickly switch it out with a new one.
 You'll find mildly upgraded hardware inside, with a slightly different sensor and lens, and dual-band 5GHz networking, which isn't actually that big a boon for this type of product, but hey – it's here.

-The key feature of the Plus over the slightly-cheaper Video Doorbell 3 (which we're not recommending because we thing paying the extra for this version is smarter) is its constant recordings; there's a low-energy sensor continuously filming in black and white, and when triggered by a motion alert, it stitches on a few seconds of pre-roll ahead of the full-quality video recorded after the motion alert, potentially giving you much more information in the case of a security breach.
-All in all, a great security device, and a great video doorbell, as our full Ring Video Doorbell 3 Plus review explains.
+The key video features of the Ring 4 is its constant recordings; there's a low-energy sensor continuously filming in black and white, and when triggered by a motion alert, it stitches on a few seconds of pre-roll ahead of the full-quality video recorded after the motion alert, potentially giving you much more information in the case of a security breach.
+All in all, a great security device, and a great video doorbell.

 Arlo's small doorbell camera doesn't exactly shout that it's a doorbell.
 That could be an issue, given that some callers won't look for more than a second before hammering on your front door with a closed fist instead, but that's just about the only thing it doesn't do well.